 Here at Oliver’s Travels, we love food.
 Aside from going on holiday, our main topic of office chat is what’s for dinner.
-This lead us to think, ‘Hey, other people love food too!
-Let’s put together a bunch of the best self-catering foodie holidays in the UK and then we can all obsess over who gets to go and try the kitchens out.’
-Brilliant plan guys!
+This led us to think, ‘Hey, other people love food too!
+Let’s put together a bunch of the best self-catering foodie breaks in the UK, and then we can all obsess over who gets to go and try the kitchens out.’
+Brilliant plan, guys!

-A UK self-catering holiday means you can fully immerse yourself in a region famed for its local produce and it gives you the opportunity to cook up a storm in your own self-catering cottage.
-With that in mind we’ve compiled a list of the UK’s best foodie destinations, and the loveliest luxury self-catering holiday villas that have fantastic kitchens and dining areas.
-And, they’re all within a stone’s throw of an incredible deli, butcher, farmers market or purveyor of fine booze.
+A self-catering foodie break in the UK means you can fully immerse yourself in a region famed for its local produce, and it gives you the opportunity to cook up a storm in your own self-catering cottage.
+With that in mind, we’ve compiled a list of the UK’s best foodie destinations and the loveliest luxury self-catering holiday villas with fantastic kitchens and dining areas.
+And they’re all within a stone’s throw of an incredible deli, butcher, farmers market or purveyor of fine booze.

-Aside from all the money you’ll save, self-catering will let you indulge your inner Jamie Oliver as well as helping form close-knit bonds with your family and friends.
-Enjoying a self-catered holiday means everyone can relax and have a glass or two of wine with dinner without worrying about the drive home, or stay up as late as they like while the kids are sound asleep upstairs.
+Aside from all the money you’ll save, self-catering will let you indulge your inner Jamie Oliver and help form close-knit bonds with your family and friends.
+Enjoying a self-catered holiday means everyone can relax and have a glass or two of wine with dinner without worrying about the drive home or staying up as late as they like while the kids are sound asleep upstairs.

 Ashburton, Devon

-Shop here: Award-winning mother-and-son store, the Ashburton Delicatessen is a foodie wonderland right on your doorstep.
+Shop here: The Ashburton Delicatessen is an award-winning foodie wonderland right on your doorstep, owned by a mother-and-son duo.
 Enjoy soups, tarts and salads freshly prepared from the open kitchen in the back of the shop, and leave with a basket brimming with local cheese and chutneys.
-Local, fresh and organic fruit and veg smile alluringly from The Ark, before you are beckoned over the street to The Fish Deli to see what the best daily catch is for dinner.
-Grab some local, wild venison from WG Smith’s and don’t forget to treat yourself to some delectable treats from Moor Chocolat, made in Devon by a Swiss chocolatier.
+Next, allow yourself to be beckoned over the street to The Fish Deli to choose the best daily catch for dinner.
+Grab some local, wild venison from WG Smith’s, and don’t forget to treat yourself to some delectable treats from Moor Chocolate, which is made in Devon by a Swiss chocolatier.

 Marlow, Berkshire